 The story ..

-Two brothers, both ace shoe-makers lived and worked in a nondescript shop in a alley in the fashionable West End area of London.
+Two brothers, both ace shoe-makers, lived and worked in a nondescript shop in an alley in the fashionable West End area of London.
 The author’s acquaintance with the duo went back many years to his adolescent years.
 His father used to patronize the shoe-making shop for getting his bespoke shoes made.

 The shop had no flashy signage, no bright light, except a dull-looking name board that read Gessler Brothers.
-The name seemed German, so did their accent.
+The name seemed German, so did the accent of the two artisans.
 In the window, the two brothers had kept a pair of shoes, perhaps to announce to the public that it was but a tiny shoe-making unit.
-There was a reason behind such modesty, because the two brothers made only customized foot wear.
+There was a reason behind such modesty, because the two brothers made only customized footwear.
 They didn’t make standard-sized shoes in large numbers for the market.

 The shoe maker made shoes with his own hands, with delicacy and care, so that they fitted the wearer’s feet perfectly.
-He also made the finest light dancing shoes using the finest leather.
-He also made tall brown riding shoes that seemed almost new after long years of use.
-Rare artisanship was the hallmark of the shoes coming out of the hands of this shoe-maker.
+He also made very fashionable light, dancing shoes using the finest leather.
+In the more rugged variety, he made tall brown riding shoes that seemed almost new after long years of use.
+Exquisite artisanship was the hallmark of the shoes coming out of the hands of this shoe-maker.

 On one occasion, the author walked up to the shoe-maker to say that the pair of walking-boots supplied by him had creaked.

 The complaint left Gessler flummoxed for a while.
 He perhaps couldn’t believe the shoes made by him could ever fray like this.
 With incredulous eyes, he asked the author if the tearing of the leather had occurred before the shoes were worn.
 The author denied it.